Asitsp/Financial-report-Q-A/README.md

 How to Use:

-    Download the code from GitHub.
+    Download the code and files from GitHub.
-    Install the necessary software.
     Run the program.
     Ask your financial questions or request data analysis.